Gavriel Holtzberg: Funeral

 Rabbi Moshe Kotlarsky vice chairman of Chabad's educational arm, Merkos L'Inyonei Chinuch, from New York, eulogized the couple at the funeral, saying "I vow that we will avenge the deaths of Gabi and Rivki.
 But not with AK-47s, not with grenades and tanks.
 We will take revenge in a different way.
 We will add light.
 We will add good deeds.
 We will make sure that there is not one Jewish man who does not put on tefillin.
 We will make sure that there is not one Jewish woman who does not light candles," speaking of one of the aims of the Chabad movement.
 Kotlarsky also said that the Chabad House would be rebuilt, and that it would be named after the Holtzbergs.
 Kotlarsky also aimed his message at the couple's surviving son, Moshe, saying "You don't have a mother who will hug you.
 You are the child of all of Israel."
 In Toronto, Ontario, Canada, a memorial service was held for Gavriel and his wife at a Chabad synagogue, where almost 1,500 people attended.

 Child

 The Holtzbergs' son Moshe, who survived the attack, and his Indian nanny Sandra Samuel, subsequently moved to Israel where Moshe's grandparents live.
 The Israeli Government under Foreign Minister Tzipi Livni awarded Samuel a special visa offering immigration status.
 Samuel has stated she will continue to care for Moshe for as long as necessary.
-Israel is considering honouring her as a Righteous Gentile, the highest Israeli award that may be presented to non-Jews, allowing her to remain in Israel for an extended period of time.
+The government of Israel awarded Samuel with the title of Righteous Among the Nations, the highest award given to non-Jews.

-A video of Moshe crying at the funeral service for his parents and crying "Imma, Imma," which means "Mommy, Mommy" in Hebrew was widely published.
+A video of Moshe crying at the funeral service for his parents and crying "Mommy, Mommy" in Hebrew was widely published.

-In 2018, a decade after the massacre, the Prime Minister of India, Narendra Modi, visited Moshe in Israel and invited the boy to return to India any time.
-That same year, the Prime Minister of Israel, Benjamin Netanyahu, accompanied Moshe on a visit to Mumbai.
+In 2018, ten years after the massacre, Prime Minister of India Narendra Modi visited Moshe in Israel and extended an invitation for the boy to return to India at any time.
+That same year, Moshe accompanied Benjamin Netanyahu, the Prime Minister of Israel, on a visit to Mumbai.